maxhbr/LDBcollector/website/docs/installation.md

 ## TypeScript

-The TypeScript library is being only published to the SBOM regisitry:
+The TypeScript library is only being published to the SBOM registry:

 UNDER CONSTRUCTION